 California Unemployment Insurance Fraud – Insurance Code Section 2101

-If you're being charged with unemployment fraud under California Unemployment Insurance Code Section 2101, you should seek the advice of an attorney who has familiarity with this area of the law, who has a successful track record and who can help protect your record and keep you out of custody.
+Suppose you're being charged with unemployment fraud under California Unemployment Insurance Code Section 2101.
+In that case, you should seek the advice of an attorney who is familiar with this area of the law, has a successful track record, and can help protect your record and keep you out of custody.

-There's an investigative process that the government goes through in order to prove that someone has committed unemployment fraud.
-They will grab all your records from your employer if you were employed at any time, and obviously, they can also do other investigation where they do surveillance on you and they try to verify whether your working, when you're claiming that you are unemployed.
+The government has an investigative process to prove that someone has committed unemployment fraud.
+They will grab all your records from your employer if you were employed at any time.
+Obviously, they can also do other investigations, such as surveillance on you and trying to verify whether you're working when you're claiming that you are unemployed.

 Some Defenses to Unemployment Insurance Fraud